Ulrike Meinhof: Autopsy and investigation

 There was a concern among Meinhof supporters about the forensic surgeons chosen by the state to perform the autopsy.
 Mallach (NSDAP Member No. 9154986) had been a member of the SS.
 He served in World War II as corporal in a Panzer division.
 In 1977, he made (without approval) and kept for a long time the death masks of Baader, Ensslin, and Raspe.
-Professor Rauschke was the one who also performed the autopsy of Siegfried Hausner one year earlier and was accused by fellows and supporters of the RAF for ignoring the injuries to Hausner's head, so as to cover up the true cause of his death.
+Rauschke also performed the autopsy of Siegfried Hausner one year earlier and was accused by fellows and supporters of the RAF of ignoring the injuries to Hausner's head, so as to cover up the true cause of his death.

-On 11 May, a second autopsy was performed on demand of Wienke Zitzlaff by Dr. Werner Janssen and Dr. Jürgen Schröder, even though the brain, a lot of critical organs, and tissue parts had been previously removed from the body.
+On 11 May a second autopsy was performed on demand of Wienke Zitzlaff by Werner Janssen and Jürgen Schröder, even though the brain, a lot of critical organs, and tissue parts had been removed from the body.
 Also, her nails had been cut, so the doctors could not determine clearly if there were traces of struggle.
 Some examinations could not take place since a critical time had passed.
-Janssen concluded that the most probable cause of death was "suicide by hanging", however in order to come to a definite conclusion he insisted to be given access to the report of the first autopsy, something that never happened.
+Janssen concluded that the most probable cause of death was "suicide by hanging", however in order to come to a definite conclusion he insisted on being given access to the report of the first autopsy, something that never happened.

-Finally, on-demand of Meinhof's attorney Klaus Croissant and the International Committee for Political Prisoners, an international investigation commission was created in order to examine the conditions surrounding Meinhof's death.
+Finally, on demand of Meinhof's attorney Klaus Croissant and the International Committee for Political Prisoners, an international investigation commission was created in order to examine the conditions surrounding Meinhof's death.
 Once more the German authorities refused to give the complete (first) autopsy report to the commission, hindering their investigation.
 In 1978 the committee published its report, concluding that: "The formal claim that Ulrike Meinhof committed suicide by hanging is unfounded, given the fact that the investigation results reasonably converge to the conclusion that she could not hang herself.
 Most probably Ulrike Meinhof was already dead before she was hanged and there are warning signs indicating the involvement of a third party regarding her death."

 Suicide disputation

-The circumstances around Meinhof's death have been disputed by people close to her, including many of Meinhof's relatives, friends, lawyers, and comrades, presenting various arguments.
+The circumstances around Meinhof's death have been disputed by people close to her, including many of her relatives, friends, lawyers, and comrades, presenting various arguments.
+According to Meinhof's sister, Wienke Zitzlaff, during her last visit to the prison, Meinhof had told her: "You can stand up and fight only while you are alive.
+If they say I committed suicide, be sure that it was a murder."

 There are inquiries regarding the procedure followed by the authorities, including the autopsy reports and the findings of the international commission.
 Some of them are: